 Anne M. Champion is a partner in the New York office of Gibson, Dunn & Crutcher.
-She is a member of Gibson Dunn’s Transnational Litigation, Environmental Litigation, Class Actions, and Intellectual Property Practice Groups.
+She is a member of Gibson Dunn’s Transnational Litigation, Environmental Litigation, Media Law, and Intellectual Property Practice Groups.

 Following law school, Ms. Champion clerked for the Honorable Max Rosenn on the United States Court of Appeals for the Third Circuit.

-Ms. Champion is admitted to practice in the courts of the State of New York, the United States District Courts for the Southern, Eastern, and Northern Districts of New York, the Eastern District of Texas, and the United States Court of Appeals for the Second Circuit, the D.C.
+Ms. Champion is admitted to practice in the courts of the State of New York, the United States District Courts for the Southern, Eastern, and Northern Districts of New York, the Eastern District of Texas, and the United States Courts of Appeals for the Second Circuit, the D.C.
 Circuit, and the Federal Circuit.

 Ms. Champion is proficient in Spanish and Italian.